 Dentistry procedures are supposed to alleviate a person’s dental pain, not make it worse.
 However, sometimes, a dentist’s negligence can cause or aggravate a patients’ condition and result in nerve damage.
 Dental nerve damage can cause severe and chronic tooth pain, and in some cases, cause numbness, tingling, and total loss of sensation in a specific part of a person’s mouth, such as their chin, lips, or gums.

 The most common dental procedures that cause nerve damage include:

 - Tooth Extractions

 - Dental Implant Procedures

 - Improper Anesthesia

 It’s essential to keep in mind that if you experience pain after a dental procedure, this doesn’t automatically grant you grounds to sue your dentist.
-If you have worsening pain after dental treatment, it’s in your best interest to document your injuries (dental records, a second opinion from another dentist) and consult with a Missouri Dental Nerve Damage Attorney about the likelihood of suing for nerve damage.
+If you have worsening pain after dental treatment, it’s in your best interest to document your injuries (dental records, a second opinion from another dentist) and consult with a St. Louis dental nerve damage attorney about the likelihood of suing for nerve damage.